anders-biostat/linked-charts/docs/rlc/tutorials/props.md

   <table><tr><td id = "A1"></td><td id = "A2"></td></tr></table>
 </div>

-Note, how on the cahrt to the left all three layers use exactly the same colour for the three data types.
-On the left one, where we didn't use global colour scale (`globalColourScale = F`), each layer has its own `colourDomain` and the same default `palette`. `lc_ribbon` has only one element and its type is "c", so it uses the first colour of the default `palette` (which is blue) for this type. `lc_abLine` has types "b" and "c", but it has no idea, that blue has already been used for type "c". "b" comes first in the data and it gets the first colour (blue), and "c" is now orange.
-In a similar manner colours are defined for `lc_scatter`.
-You make chart to the right look like the one to the left by adding to each layer `colourDomain = c("a", "b", "c")`.
+The chart to the left uses a single colour scale for all the layers, even if some colour values of one layer are not present in the others.
+In the right one, where we didn't use global colour scale (`globalColourScale = F`), each layer has its own `colourDomain` and the same default `palette`. `lc_ribbon` has only one element with `colourValue = "c"`.
+Hence, it uses the first colour of the default palette (which is blue) for this data type. `lc_abLine` has data of types "b" and "c", but it has no idea that blue has already been used for the data type "c". "b" comes first in the data and it gets the first colour (blue), and "c" is now orange.
+Similarly, colours are defined for `lc_scatter`.
+You can make the chart to the right look like the one to the left by adding to each layer colourDomain = c("a", "b", "c")`.

-R/LinkedCharts shows colour legend for each layer.
-It is useful for the chart to the right, where meaning of each colour changes from layer to layer, but doesn't make sence for a chart to the left.
-It shows to legends, because we've hidden one with `addColourScaleToLegend = F`.
-It is probably a good idea to do the same for one more layer (doesn't matter which one).
+R/LinkedCharts shows a colour legend for each layer.
+It is helpful for the chart to the right, where each colour's meaning changes from layer to layer but can be excessive in some cases.
+If `globalColourScale = T`, only one legend (of the first layer with the `colourValue` property) will be used.
+In other cases, one should manually set `addColourScaleToLegent = F` (the ribbon layer of the chart to the right).

-So far we didn't mention heatmaps (`lc_heatmap`), but their colouring is defined by the already mentioned `palette` and `colourDomain` properties the same way it happens for all other charts.
-It can also be interesting to use an interactive `lc_colourSlider` instead of static colour scale.
+So far, we didn't mention heatmaps (`lc_heatmap`), but their colouring is defined by the already mentioned `palette` and `colourDomain` properties the same way it happens for all other charts.
+It can also be interesting to use an interactive `lc_colourSlider` instead of a static colour scale.

 ```r